 The day I dreaded for months is finally here.
 I finally have to screen Mike and Dave Need Wedding Dates.
-For five months, every movie I’ve screened has shown a trailer for this film and after watching it, I didn’t see a lot to look forward too.
-First off, Aubrey Plaza and Zac Efron star here and after the release of Dirty Grandpa, Mike and Dave Need Wedding Dates should get negative 5 stars on principle alone.
-Joining them is Adam DeVine, known for his roles on Workaholics and Modern Family.
-Rounding out the cast is the only person with an acting career hitting above the Mendoza line, Anna Kendrick, from the mainstream successful Pitch Perfect Series.
+For five months, every movie I’ve screened has shown a trailer for this film and after watching it, I didn’t see a lot to look forward to.
 At first glance, the trailer looked like another attempt at what Hollywood calls ‘comedy’ these days.
 Forced adult humor, edgy sex jokes, and lots of profanity ultimately failing to hit the mark of funny in all three categories.
 My early prediction was for this to be one of the worse films of the year…perhaps I was too harsh in my prediction.

-We begin with two habitual fuck ups, Michael and David Stangle played by Devine and Efron, who spend their entire lives conning businesses into selling their brand of Tequila and nearly causing multiple counts of manslaughter at family gatherings.
+We begin with Michael and David Stangle played by Devine and Efron.
+They spend their entire lives conning businesses into selling their brand of Tequila and nearly causing multiple counts of manslaughter at family gatherings.
 After being told to shape up and get dates for their little sister’s wedding, the boys post a Craigslist ad to bring two women to Hawaii and they get hundreds of responses almost overnight like most craigslist ads promising a free week in Hawaii would.
 When Alice and Tatiana played by Kendrick and Plaza see the brothers on the Wendy Williams Show (like most unemployed people would watch at 1 in the afternoon) the girls decide to con their way into the boy’s life and ready themselves for a crazy week of decadence And debauchery.

 I didn’t hate Mike and Dave the way I thought it would.
-There was much more enjoyment here than I was expecting, considering I was expecting the worst movie of the year, it isn’t saying much.
 Are there some good laughs here?
 Yes.
 There are some genuine moments of clever ad-libbing between characters and the story never seems to fly off the rails.
-As a matter of fact, the movie comes to together the best at the end when everyone realizes what assholes they all are.
 Plaza and Kendrick are great and Efron is serviceable.
 I truly feel like if DeVine was omitted, I would have rated it much higher but with him comes moments of unfunny profanity-laced tirades and general cringeworthy attempts to get a laugh.
-It all honestly this cheap and lazy brand of comedy has seemingly run its course.
-Perhaps it’s time for Hollywood to smarten up from the cheap profanity drug-fueled Seth Rogan brand of generic screwballs and get back to making comedies that appeal more to just millennial stoners.
-This film is on the lower tier in the middle section of comedies, while isn’t boring or too stupid to function, it doesn’t warrant a rush to spend your hard-earned money to see it.
 Mike and Dave Need Wedding Dates is a great movie to Netflix and Chill to but that’s about it.
 With a little more addition by subtraction, this could have been one of the biggest hits of the year.

 Don’t Forget to Like and Subscribe to Facebook and Twitter For Updates.